-• If required, based on the outcome of a level 2 assessment, more detailed assessments are undertaken.
-Level 3 assessments will be undertaken by Council's suitably qualified Arborist, qualified representative or external consultant arborist and methods may include using a climbing arborist, drone or an elevated work platform to access the crown of a tree, or tomography to assess extent of wood decay.
+➤ If required based on the outcome of a level 2 assessment, more detailed assessments are undertaken.
+Methods may include using a climbing arborist, drone or an elevated work platform to access the crown of a tree, or tomography to assess extent of wood decay.
 Testing for tree diseases is also included under level 3.
-Information from a level 3 assessment will be documented either in the form of a written Arborist report or through Council's internal works management system.
+Information from a level 3 assessment is either added to the level 2 report or contained in a new report.